ayeshasikander/Cloth-Brand-Landingpage/Readme.md

 - **Interactive Navigation**: The navigation system is user-friendly, allowing users to move seamlessly through the page.

-- **Responsive Design**: The landing page is designed to be responsive, ensuring it looks and functions well on various devices and screen sizes.

 - **SheryJS Library Integration**: The SheryJS library is used to enhance the animation and interaction aspects of the page.